koehler1000/DHpoly/documentation/SRS/Software Requirements Specification.md

 #### Trading and making business:

-When playing Monopoly playing and making the smartest decision for your Business Play a very important role.
+When playing Monopoly trading and making the smartest decision for your Business plays a very important role.

 #### AI (artificial intelligence):